davybrion/companysite-dotnet/content/blog/2009-11-a-reading-guide-to-becoming-a-better-developer.md

 - [Working Effectively With Legacy Code (Michael Feathers)](http://www.amazon.com/Working-Effectively-Legacy-Robert-Martin/dp/0131177052/ref=pd_bbs_sr_1?ie=UTF8&s=books&qid=1221919487&sr=8-1)
 - [Clean Code (Robert C. Martin)](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/ref=pd_bbs_sr_1?ie=UTF8&s=books&qid=1220094179&sr=8-1)

-The order of this stage might surprise some people, but i'm willing to bet that this is the most efficient order to reading those books.
+The order of this stage might surprise some people, but I'm willing to bet that this is the most efficient order to reading those books.

 After you've learned how to write great code, you should really start focusing on clean design and architecture.
 That's not to say that you should focus solely on design and architecture, but the more you know about it, the better off you will be: